Over the next five years what type of business do you see taking a market lead?

 As regards liability insurance we expect the D&O insurance market to grow on consolidated premiums.
-At the same time W&I insurances (TRI) will gain in importance as well as the selling of cyber-crime policies will gain momentum.
+At the same time W&I insurances and other types of transactional risk insurance will gain in importance.
+In light of a strong rise of cyberattacks, a similar trend can be predicted for cyber-crime policies and related products.

 In addition, we expect further growth in the property insurance sector due to the rise in property prices in Austria.

 The local market will broadly follow international trends.
 Therefore, cyber insurance protection, and technology as a channel for insurance will lead the local market in the next years.
 However, particular importance will always have in this country coverage for catastrophe, particularly earthquakes, tsunamis and floods.
 This necessarily requires participation of the international insurance market or financial market through products such as cut bonds.

 State-owned assets have traditionally been uninsured for catastrophes.
 Would this change in the future, this area ill certainly produce a major growth for the insurance and reinsurance markets.